 13. Dry Goods: The Pantry Defining Item

-Dry goods will decide the defining question about your pantry: Do you want a Pinterest pantry or a more functional one?
+Dry goods will define your pantry’s biggest question: Do you want a Pinterest pantry or a more functional one?

-The Pinterest look is a high maintenance alternative, as it requires the consistent transfer of all dry goods to containers each time you bring new products home.
+The Pinterest look is a high-maintenance alternative, as it requires consistently transferring all dry goods to containers each time you bring new products home.

-The dry goods we refer to are cereals, rice, grains, dry fruit, crackers, cookies, pasta, flour, chips, and the like.
-In general, these items should not be exposed to moisture and should last fresh for some after we open the package.
+Dry goods are cereals, rice, grains, dry fruit, crackers, cookies, pasta, flour, chips, and the like.
+These items should not be exposed to moisture and should last for some time after opening the package.

-Pro Tip: measure each shelf to determine the space available and count the different kinds of dry products in the dry goods category.
-Whether you go with the functional approach or the high-maintenance one, you will need to know what to buy and how much.
+Pro Tip: measure each shelf to determine the space available and count how many different kinds of dry products are in your dry goods category.
+Whether you use the functional or high-maintenance approach, you must first know what to buy and how much.

 14. Labeling Is Important

-Labeling is not an unnecessary detail.
-On the contrary, labeling allows everyone to find what they need quickly.
+Labeling is a necessary step.
+It allows everyone to find what’s needed quickly.
 Labeling also reminds everyone where to put things back; thus, it is crucial to preserve the pantry order when many people share the space.

-If you’d instead use the cluster method to keep items in your pantry, then label your bins or baskets with the category of product it contains.
+If you use the cluster method to keep items in your pantry, label your bins or baskets with the product category.

-But regardless of your preferred method, labeling also the shelves is a good idea.
+But regardless of your preferred method, labeling the shelves also is a good idea.
 Label the shelf space where each item category should go.

 15. Where Do Spices Go?

 When pantry shelf space is not an option, the Elfa Spice Rack comes to the rescue!
-This clever solution goes on your pantry door, on the inside.
-It is a lifesaver.
+This clever solution goes on the inside of your pantry door – a true lifesaver.

-Hopefully, these tips will help transform your pantry into a happier, more efficient place for the benefit of everyone involved.
-Please don’t hesitate to contact us if you need some pantry help.
-We love pantries!
+These tips will help transform your pantry into a happier, more efficient place for the benefit of everyone involved.